tanpv/minimal-mistakes/2017-12-23-python-excel-automation.md

 ## Access worksheet from workbook

 After load workbook, we could access current active worksheet with code.
+Only has one active worksheet at a time, and you could access data only from active worksheet.
 Default active worksheet is the first sheet.

 ```python
 # get current active worksheet